joomla/joomla-framework/src/Joomla/Image/README.md

 $image->createThumbs($sizes, Image::SCALE_INSIDE);
 ```

 In this example, we use the `createThumbs` method of `Image`.
 This method takes 2 parameters.
 The first parameter can be a string containing a single size in `WIDTHxHEIGHT` format, or it can be an array of sizes in the format (as shown in the example).
-The second parameter specifizes the resize method.
+The second parameter specifies the resize method.
 (See Resize Methods below)

 #### Resize Methods